ontologize/search-demo/README.md

-# To do

-- Start work on typeahead searching

-# Notes from simple

-- Break down steps
-  - Searchbar
-  - URL params
-  - Craft request body
-  - Figure out shape of responses (use type generator script)
-  - Add results to page
-  - Add Pagination (and page limit)
-- Pagination walkthru
-- Multi obj type
-  - handling keys in typescript of diff obj types
-  - can't programmatically refer to the id or title of a given object type (so must add that manually to the type def)

 # Search Demo

 This project demonstrates how to let users search object types in Foundry's ontology from a third-party app that uses Foundry's APIs.
 There are three examples: